-It was important that service users with learning disabilities are supported to maintain their relationships with family, friends and partners during the Covid-19 pandemic.
-Service users were provided with information to explain Covid-19 and how they could keep themselves safe and protected from the virus.
+It was important that individuals with learning disabilities are supported to maintain their relationships with family, friends and partners during the Covid-19 pandemic.
+Service users were provided with information about Covid-19 and how they could keep themselves safe and protected from the virus.